Qatar asks Syrian opposition to name ambassador

 Assad's foes have been divided throughout the struggle but a deal to form the coalition, a more inclusive opposition bloc, was forged in Qatar this month under intense international pressure.

-Britain, France and six Gulf Arab states have fully recognized the new coalition but the United States and other nations say it needs more time to prove itself.
+Britain, France and six Gulf Arab states have fully recognised the new coalition but the United States and other nations say it needs more time to prove itself.

 In February, Qatar and other Gulf Arab states said they were recalling their ambassadors from Damascus and expelling envoys of the Syrian government in response to the violence in Syria.